stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 +++
-title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-05-12T07:21:00+01:00"
+title = "Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos" slug = "tf-monorepo-tooling" date = "2025-05-12T07:34:00+01:00"
 description = "Tooling for Terraform and OpenTofu in monorepos" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes an opinionated approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo.
-The main tooling is a single [Task](https://taskfile.dev) file that generates and runs commands that you add to your own projects.
-The tooling uses [Copier](https://copier.readthedocs.io/en/stable/) to synchronize projects with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.
+This article describes an opinionated approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo, so that multiple Terraform modules can be maintained in the same project, alongside other code.
+This tooling is built around a single [Task](https://taskfile.dev) file that you add to your own projects.
+It uses [Copier](https://copier.readthedocs.io/en/stable/) to synchronize projects with newer [versions](https://github.com/stuartellis/tf-tasks/releases) as needed.

 Unlike other Terraform wrappers, this tooling does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
 These features mean that it runs on any UNIX-based system, including CI/CD environments, has few dependencies and does not require regular updates.